FAIR-INNOVATION/FAIR-documentation/source/SDKManual/PythonRobotWebAPPProgramUse.rst

     "Prototype", "``LoadDefaultProgConfig(flag,program_name)``"
-    "Description", "Set up and automatically load the default operating program" "Parameter", "- ``flag``：1-automatically load the default program upon startup, 0-do not automatically load the default program
+    "Description", "Set up and automatically load the default operating program" "Parameter", "- ``flag``:1-automatically load the default program upon startup, 0-do not automatically load the default program
-    - ``program_name``：The name and path of the homework program, such as “/fraser/movej.lua”, where “/fraser/” is a fixed path"
+    - ``program_name``:The name and path of the homework program, such as “/fraser/movej.lua”, where “/fraser/” is a fixed path"
-    "Return value", "- Success：[0]
+    "Return value", "- Success:[0]
-    - Failed：[errcode]"
+    - Failed:[errcode]"

 Code example
 ------------